zBaraka/Discord-Free-Emoji-s-in-DM-s-Bot-/README.md

 2. **Upload Emojis**
    - Upload the desired emojis that your bot will use.

-3. **Copy Emoji Markdown**
-   - Once an emoji is uploaded, click the "Copy Markdown" button (found next to the delete button for each emoji).
-   - This copies the markdown for the emoji, which looks something like `<:emojiName:emojiID>`.

 4. **Enable Server Members Intent**
    - In the Discord Developer Portal, navigate to your bot's settings.
    - Under the "Bot" tab, scroll down to "Privileged Gateway Intents."